Surname inflection: Icelandic

 In Iceland, surnames in the narrower sense of a family name are relatively rare and used by only about 4% of the population.
-Instead, most people use a patronymic or matronymic, see Icelandic name.
-A child receives a last name created from the first name of one of the parents—traditionally the father, but in recent decades increasingly the mother—to which is appended one of the three suffixes -dóttir (feminine), -son (masculine), or -bur (neutral, an option available since 2019).

-Thus, the child of a man called Garðar can have one of the surnames Garðarsson (literally “Garðar's son”), Garðarsdóttir (“Garðar's daughter”) or Garðarsbur (“Garðar’s child”).
-However, the neutral option -bur is normally only used by persons who choose to change the official registration of their gender (which can be done without any restrictions or medical requirements from the age of 18, or even sooner with parental assent).
+Instead, most people use a patronymic or matronymic (see Icelandic name).
 Sometimes, both a matronymic and a patronymic is used.
 A patronymic or matronymic surname is normally retained through adulthood, although there are legal options to change it.
 The declension of Icelandic matronymics and patronymics follows the normal rules for nouns.
 For example, Garðarsson becomes Garðarssyni in the dative and Garðarssonar in the genitive.
 By contrast, Icelandic family names, such as Scheving or Thoroddsen, usually do not inflect.

+A child receives a last name created from the first name of one of the parents—traditionally the father, but in recent decades increasingly the mother—to which is appended one of three suffixes: -dóttir (feminine), -son (masculine), or -bur (neutral, an option available since 2019).
+Thus, the child of a man called Garðar can have one of the surnames Garðarsson (literally “Garðar's son”), Garðarsdóttir (“Garðar's daughter”) or Garðarsbur (“Garðar’s child”).
+However, the neutral option -bur is normally only used by persons who choose to change the official registration of their gender (which can be done without any restrictions or medical requirements from the age of 18, or even sooner with parental assent).